What is the International Standard Organization?

 Because NMM is held to a set of quality standards set forth by an independent third party, our commitment to accurate, honest, and double-checked product will benefit our client s in the following areas:

 - Improved consistency.
 NMM product quality is consistent with rare fluctuations.

 - Better efficiency, reduced waste, and cost savings.
 NMM, as a manufacturer, continually looks for ways to increase output and reduce waste, which helps us make our product better for the environment as well as more affordable.

 - Relevant products and services.
 When the standards change, we change along with them.

 We are dedicated to our employees, our customers, and the planet!

 NMM is a subsidiary of National Material L.P., operating 16 steel service centers and processing facilities in the United States, Canada, and Mexico and shipping over 2,000,000 tons of steel annually.
 National Material L.P. specializes in supplying, servicing, and processing steel with unmatched efficiency and capacity due to the company’s substantial list of capabilities.
-Proud to be minority-owned, ISO-certified, and uncompromised in its safety standards for their employees, National Material L.P is a leader through efficiency, innovation, and performance.
+Proud to be ISO-certified, and uncompromised in its safety standards for their employees, National Material L.P is a leader through efficiency, innovation, and performance.